pedronis/contextual/README.rst

   {0} = {ctx_dir} = <HOME>/projs/proj1
   {1} = <HOME>/projs/proj1/venv/bin/activate

-For each *start directory* in order *contextual* will consider rules top to bottom and will evaluate *context* of a matching rule using the same placeholder definitions as for the conditions.
-In this process a rule is ignored once it has been matching.
+For all *start directory* in order *contextual* will consider rules top to bottom and will evaluate *context* of a matching rule using the same placeholder definitions as for the conditions.
+In this process a rule can match exactly once and is ignored once it has been matching.

 In the example the evaluated *context* of the matched rule becomes::